 Know the Setting

 It’s also important to know what kind of situation you’re walking into.
-Will it be a one-on-one in your boss’ office, or will you be speaking to spanish viagra 25 people in the conference room?
+Will it be a one-on-one in your boss’ office, or will you be speaking to 25 people in the conference room?
 Knowing what to expect is a great way to calm nerves, because you’ll be able to mentally prepare better.
 If possible, visit the setting with your notes and go through the presentation in your head.